 To put that in perspective, the generation of electric power in the United States in 2018 produced more greenhouse gases than every car on the road, airplane in the air, and train on the tracks.

 The electric grid not only has the scope we need; replacing fossil fuel generation with renewables is also economically and technologically practical.
 The cost of solar is competitive with other newly-constructed generation, and the technology is mature and continues to improve.

-While a lot had been written and discussed about the growth of solar in the electrical grid, it still produces only a tiny fraction of the power generated, about 1.5% in 2018.
+While a lot had been written and discussed the growth of solar in the electrical grid, it still produces only a tiny fraction of the power generated, about 1.5% in 2018.
 Most of that is concentrated in a few places, most notably California.
 In many of the large industrial states, with high power demands, solar is still irrelevant: Ohio, 0.35%, Pennsylvania, 0.36%; Illinois, 0.17%.

 This is low-hanging fruit.
 We need to use every practical approach we have available to reduce greenhouse gas emissions.
 New approaches to adding solar energy in our nation’s electric grid can be a potent weapon.

 Clearloop has developed an innovative way to do just that, and to do it in places where it will do the most good—our Carbon Mortgage concept.
 Corporate America is leading the fight against global warming today, and our mission is to give them an especially effective weapon so do so.